jundalisay/sp/content/en/research/ancient/jewish/old-testament/exodus/chapter-20.md

 {{< /r >}}

 {{< l a="Enki" >}}
-<sup>2</sup>  I am Enki your alien-god, who have brought you out of Egypt, out of the house of bondage.
+<sup>2</sup>  I am the Lord your alien-god, who have brought you out of Egypt, out of the house of bondage.

 <sup>3</sup> Do not have other alien-gods besides me.